-Asteroid Hunters Announce First Private Deep Space Mission
+Asteroid Hunters Announce First Private Deep Space Mission - Asteroids could be heading for Earth right now, and the world should not

 The SENTINEL mission, announced by the B612 Foundation, would send a telescope into orbit around the sun in order to track small to mid-sized asteroids that could threaten Earth.
 NASA already works with a network of astronomers to track the most dangerous near-Earth asteroids, those more than two thirds of a mile across.
 They say they believe they have already identified nearly 90 percent of those deadly space rocks.